ludmilagd/Web-scraping-Mission-to-Mars/README.md

-# Web-scraping-challenge
+# Web-scraping-project

-Mission to Mars
+Mission to Mars Web Scraping

 The objective of this  project is to create an application that extract information from the Web about Mission to Mars, save it to a local Mondgos DB and rend the data to a HTML page.